nielslange/smntcs-google-analytics/README.txt

 == Installation ==

-1. Upload 'smntcs-google-analytics’ to the '/wp-content/plugins/' directory
+1. Upload `smntcs-google-analytics` to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the `Plugins` menu in WordPress
 3. Go to https://www.google.com/analytics/, add a new site and copy the tracking code
-4. Go to 'Appearance' » 'Customize' » 'Google Analytics' and paste your tracking code
+4. Go to `Appearance → Customize → Google Analytics` and paste your tracking code
 5. Anonymize visitors IP address if necessary

 == Frequently Asked Questions ==